This might bear a resemblance to the final shot of 'The Shining', but it's actually one of the oldest images in our archive.

 Traffic lights were a novelty in 1933; this was taken to record their inauguration in Trafalgar Square.
 The road you see here no longer exists, as the area was pedestrianised in 2003.

-Traffic lights weren’t the only unveiling in 1933; it’s also the year that artist Boris Anrep laid his marble mosaic, The Awakening of the Muses on the floor of our Portico Entrance, which still greets visitors today.
+Traffic lights weren’t the only unveiling in 1933; it’s also the year that artist Boris Anrep laid his marble mosaic, The Awakening of the Muses on the floor outside Central Hall, which still greets visitors today.

 Here's curator Martin Davies (who would later go on to become Director) playing with a cat in Wales during the Second World War.
 With London in the midst of the Blitz, all of the Gallery’s paintings were hidden in a disused slate mine in Manod, North Wales.
 Find out more about our wartime history.

 ...
-Here’s how The National Café looks today, still in our East Wing.
+Here’s how the restaurant (now Ochre) looks today, still in our East Wing.

 This attendant was pictured outside ‘The Rival of Nature’ exhibition in 1975.
 The area is now part of our Pigott Education Centre.